crr0tz-4-d1nn3r/CTFs/June_gle_2020/Network/DoS_Series/README.md

 What destination port was used DOS?

+DOS_1.pcap

 ## flag
 ```shell
 2821
 ```

 ## solution
 Same pcap as before.
 Filter on UDP traffic.
-The destination of all that traffic is the flag.
-Look at the port being used.
+From destination in prior challenge, look at the port being used.

 # DoS Level 1-3